 Famous Public Speakers in History

 The history of humankind is filled with great orators and their speeches had the power to change the world.
-Despite the fact that the techniques of public speaking have evolved, the historical speeches are still studied till today.
+Despite the fact that the techniques of public speaking have evolved, historical speeches are still studied today.

 1) Winston Churchill